pierrewinkel/EDA_Project_Course-2/Readme.md

 **The PM2.5 Emissions from motor vehicles related sources have decreased in Baltimore City and in Los Angeles from 1999 to 2008.**

-**Bit Baltimore has seen a much higher decrease than Los Angeles.**
+**But Baltimore has seen a much higher decrease than Los Angeles.**

 ![plot6.png](https://github.com/pierrewinkel/EDA_Project_Course-2/blob/master/plot6.png)